-> When automating your business processes with custom software, you probably want to cover everything as quickly as possible.
+When automating your business processes with custom software, you probably want to cover everything as quickly as possible.
 It is perhaps a wise choice for business owners.
 Rather than going too deep with sophisticated software, you must try to spread broad and thin.
 The mindset will serve dual benefits- you end up automating most processes, and the solution is simple and easy to implement.
-Moreover, you spend only on features actually required.
-The good thing is that you always have a chance to refine the existing features and dive deeper in the future.
+Moreover, you spend only on the features actually required.
+The good thing is that you always have a chance to refine the existing features and dive deeper into the future.

-> Outsource from an off-shore partner
+Outsource from an off-shore partner

-> Savvy American business owners are keen to embrace the outsourcing model to cut custom software development costs.
+Savvy American business owners are keen to embrace the outsourcing model to cut custom software development costs.
 You can opt for Software Outsourcing South America because the region has abundant tech talent.
-The best part is that their services cost much lesser than their American counterparts.
+The best part is that their services cost much less than their American counterparts.
 Just ensure that you check their reviews to know more about the quality of services, adherence to deadlines, and communication systems.
 View the outsourcing partner as your team member and collaborate closely throughout the project.

-> Have a single decision-maker
+Have a single decision-maker

 When businesses invest in custom software, they often have multiple decision-makers on board.
 It could be the worst mistake because too many people can pull the project in different directions.
 They can burden the developers with redundant features and extra workload.
 The best option is to have a single decision-maker guiding and communicating with the development team.
 You may seek inputs from different stakeholders, but ensure that only one person takes the key decisions.